alanng10/StandInfoTech/Docue/a.md

 Class Lang System that is execute on Android is System Android.

-System Android program has program frame.
+System Android program is Program.

-The program frame is full screen.

-The program shown console by default in program frame.

-The program shown zero to multi view frame in program frame.

-The view frame is full screen.

-Android shown System Android program list view frame list in Running Apps screen.
+Android shown System Android Program list ViewFrame list in Running Apps screen.

 System Android execute zero to multi instant of 1 module ref.